shikokuchuo/mirai/README.md

 `online` shows as 1 when there is an active connection, or else 0 if a server has yet to connect or has disconnected.

-`instance` will increment by 1 every time there is a new connection at a URL.
+`instance` increments by 1 every time there is a new connection at a URL.
 When this happens, the `assigned` and `complete` statistics will also reset.
 This is designed to track new server instances connecting after previous ones have ended (due to time-outs etc.).